imandra-ai/imandra-100-theorems/README.md

 *Statement (informal):*

-For natural numbers $a,b$, the Euclidean algorithm defined by repeated subtraction always terminates and yields the greatest common divisor of $a$ and $b$.
+For natural numbers $a,b$, the Euclidean GCD algorithm defined by repeated subtraction always terminates and yields the greatest common divisor of $a$ and $b$.

 Equivalently, it computes the unique positive integer that divides both $a$ and $b$, and that is itself divisible by every common divisor of $a$ and $b$.